Tag Archives: Geoff Campion

 Being the only issue I somehow lost between childhood and bloghood this cost me a pretty penny a few years back but it was worth it to have the complete collection again.
 The superb Ian Kennedy cover featuring my favourite Skull Squadron aircraft, Skull Leader Mako‘s Mig-29 ‘Sea Hunter’ certainly softened the blow to the bank balance.
 Regular readers may wonder why the question on the cover is being posed when we’ve already seen the answer in #2, but that was a secret for the readers.
 As far as the Ring Raiders were concerned it was still unconfirmed and made Mako one to fear.

-I love the details in the cockpit (something the toys simply couldn’t have due to their size) and the size and power Ian brings to his renderings of these planes.
+I love the details in the cockpit (something the toys simply couldn’t include due to their size) and the size and power Ian brings to his renderings of these planes.
 I also love that crosshatch effect for the sky which adds the illusion of texture to the glossy cover.
 Inside, editor Barrie Tomlinson‘s Battle Zone ’99 comes to its conclusion after beginning back in #2.
 A more lighthearted affair than the other strips, it’s acted as a great way to introduce the relationship between the calculating Skull Leader Chiller and his own leader Skull Commander Scorch, which comes to a funny conclusion on the final page.

 Carlos Pino‘s work has been colourful and fun throughout, perfectly suiting the fast action script and bringing the comedic moments in the air to life.
 But in this final part there’s something of an anomaly.
 Chiller’s wingman just doesn’t look right, does he?
 It’s a mystery, the answers lost in the mysts of time that were the late 80s, but it looks like he’s been altered after the fact.
 Perhaps the wrong character was drawn originally?